 Efficient Frontier Definition

-The efficient frontier, also known as the portfolio frontier, is a set of ideal or optimal portfolios that are expected to give the highest return for a minimal level of return.
+The efficient frontier, also known as the portfolio frontier, is a set of ideal or optimal portfolios expected to give the highest return for a minimal return.
+It manifests the risk-and return trade-off of a portfolio.
 This frontier is formed by plotting the expected returnExpected ReturnThe Expected Return formula is determined by applying all the Investments portfolio weights with their respective returns and doing the total of results.
 Expected return = (p1 * r1) + (p2 * r2) + ………… + (pn * rn), where, pi = Probability of each return and ri = Rate of return with probability. on the y-axis and the standard deviation as a measure of risk on the x-axis.
-It evinces the risk-and return trade-off of a portfolio.
 For building the frontier, there are three important factors to be taken into consideration:

 - Expected return,